Notes on Thermit Welding

 Thermit welding on Atlanta street car

-Thermit welding on Atlanta street car.
+Thermit welding on Atlanta streetcar.
 Image source: Youtube video screenshot

 Peroxide (Ba2O2), ' Ba2O2 + Al’, or powdered manganese are special igniting powders.
 A thin layer of this igniting powder, thereby initiating the reaction shown above, releases tremendous heat, producing a temperature of about 3000°C, changing the iron into a liquid state.
-The thermochemical reaction based on the ignition of Thermit mixture is
+The thermochemical reaction based on the ignition of the thermit mixture is

 Metal oxide + Al (powder)Al2O3 + metal + heat.